Sebastianhju/Runeterra-5e/Runes.md

 Once a turn when you immobilize a creature, they and all enemies within 10 feet of the target gains a *Mark of Cold* that lasts until they take damage.
 Once this effect is used, it cannot be used again until 36 seconds has passed

-Attacks against creatures with *Mark of the Cold* have advantage and they take 1d6 additional cold damage.
+A marked creatures speed is reduced by 10 feet and they have a -2 penalty to all attack rolls.
+Attacks against creatures with *Mark of the Cold* have advantage and if it hits the mark is consumed and the target takes 1d6 additional cold damage.
 Additionaly their speed is reduced by 10 feet and they have a -2 penalty to all attack rolls.

 The damage increases by 1d6 at level 5, 9, 13 and 17.